mhellwinkel/www.masfaaonline.org/governance/policies.md

 ### 4.4 Label Policy

-All label and/or roster requests of the Association membership shall be made to the Membership Committee Chair who will approve and coordinate all orders.
+All label and/or roster requests of the Association membership shall be made to the Treasurer who will approve and coordinate all orders.

 ### 4.5 Expressions of Condolence